-The previous owners included their old dehumidifier on board, but after we bought our boat, we thought, Ah, do we really need it?
+The previous owners of our boat included their old dehumidifier on board.
+At first, we wondered, Ah, do we really need a dehumidifier?

-Thankfully, we did keep the dehumidifier and realized it’s a godsend.
-We’ve learned that on rainy or humid days (or if we’re cooking a lot, for instance), the dehumidifier will do its thing, keeping the boat and our stuff dry, and collect several cups of water in a day!
+Thankfully, we kept the dehumidifier and realized it’s a godsend.
+We’ve learned that on rainy or humid days (or if we’re cooking a lot, for instance), the dehumidifier will do its thing, keeping the boat and our stuff dry, sometimes collecting a few cups of water in a day!

 We’ve been happy with our dehumidifier so far, but the model (GE ADEL70LR) is apparently no longer manufactured, so to give you more in-depth coverage about other types of dehumidifiers, check out this thorough blog, “Best Humidifier Choice.”

 This Frigidaire model is highly reviewed on Amazon and is on the “Best Dehumidifier Choice” list.
 We recommend a 30-pint version for a 35′ boat (or smaller) as it will dry 450 square feet, which is plenty, and obviously takes up the least amount of space.

 When shopping for a dehumidifier, make sure to consider:

 - Will the boat be docked or cruising most of the time when you use it?
 If the former, you’ll have more options to choose from.
 If the later, then you’ll obviously want to consider how much power it draws.

 - Since floor space and storage are high commodities on most sailboats, make sure you look at the overall size and weight.
 Where will you keep it when in use and where can you store it so it won’t be in your way?

 - Does it hold enough volume appropriate for your size of boat and humidity levels?
 Ours can hold 70 pints and, on the most moisture-filled days, we’re very glad about this capacity, but it’s definitely possible that we could go to a smaller size as it’s a bit bulky.